 - Arriving by public transport requires a bus from Visp – there is no train line up the valley

 Boom.
 Wow.
 Ahhhhhhh.
 The moment you step out of the bus terminal in Saas-Fee you are immediately struck but the breathtaking landscape completely surrounding you.
-Situated high up in the Valais region of the Swiss Alps, in Saas-Fee you feel part of the mountains – not at the bottom of them like many other resorts.
+Situated high up in the Valais region of the Swiss Alps, in Saas-Fee you feel you are part of the mountains – not at the bottom of them like many other resorts.
 The most awe-inspiring scenery is smack in your face wherever you go.
 The glaciers are so close you fell you can almost touch them.
 Eighteen 4,000m peaks tower above the charming village.
 On arrival it takes a couple of minutes just to take it all in.

 Then, as you are whisked to your hotel by a small electric car through the narrow cobble stone (car free) streets of Saas-Fee, your attention turns to the charming buildings, classic Swiss wooden chalets and a vibrant mountain community going about its day.